-Text is a traditional Arabic proverb
+Lyrics are a traditional Arabic proverb

 The number 40 is used in many ancient manuscripts in the Jewish, Christian, Islamic, and other Middle Eastern traditions to represent the idea of a large, unknowable number (for example, the biblical rain of 40 days and 40 nights, the story of “Ali Baba and the 40 Thieves,” etc.).
 It is, on the other hand, not so large as to be entirely incomprehensible.
 After all, 40 days is just a little longer than a lunar month, a duration any culture can relate to.